cic12/exo_gui/README.md

 ## Usage

+Before running the code, make sure you are connected to the HEBI X8-9 actuator using the Scope software.

+To connect to the exoskeleton router use the network 'TP-Link_A196_5G'.
+The 5 GHz frequency drop packets much less often than the 2.4 GHz frequency because of the faster speed.

 Recorded variables are saved as .txt files in the ./res/ directory.
 The HEBI actuator records a log of all available feedback variables and this is saved in the ./res/log directory.

 To-do: .m file for viewing results